MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/manage-process.md

 You can change the process a project uses from a system process or inherited process to another inherited process.
 There are two mechanisms to change a projects process.
 The first is to switch to a process where the project is derived from the same system process.
 Meaning, you can move a project between processes that use the same base process like Agile or Scrum.

-The second method is to migrate your project between two completely different process types.
-For example, moving from Agile to Scrum, or Basic to Agile.
+The second method is to migrate your project from one process model to another process model.
+For example, change the process model used by the project from Agile to Scrum, or Basic to Agile.

 For the second method, we have provided detailed steps for three common scenarios of changing the process used by a project.